Mikrodidakt/bakery/README.md

 <user>@bakery-v<version>[<config>]:~/$
 ```

 Each subcommand will be available as an alias with the build config predefined.
-Simply type the subcommand to run it.
+Simply type the subcommand from any location to run it.
 To get a list of the current subcommands run

 ```bash